embiimob/Sup/README.md

 # Sup!?
 open source experimental decentralized state engine protocol

-this Sup!? objectbrowseer is a READ ONLY demonstration of establishing identies and tracking changes with comments of immutable bitcoin objects in a format familiar to more traditional nft collectors.
+this Sup!? objectbrowseer is a READ ONLY demonstration of establishing identies and tracking changes with comments on immutable bitcoin objects in a format familiar to more traditional nft collectors.

 to perform you first Sup!? object search